a2zvargas/kickstarter-analysis/README.md

   2. There is a fairly even number of failed and canceled projects throughout the year.

 - What can you conclude about the Outcomes based on Goals?
-  1. There is a steady decline in success rate the higher the goal amount until you get to the $35k - $45k amount, but the number of projects in this segment is very small and may not be an accurate representation.
+  1. There is a steady decline in success rate the higher the goal amount until the $35k - $45k amount, but the number of projects in this segment is very small and may not be an accurate representation.

 - What are some limitations of this dataset?
   1. Kickstarter is just one of many crowdfunding platforms.
 To get a more accurate picture, other crowdfunding platforms should be analyzed as well.